 - If You Are Worried

-As babies grow they continue to build on the communication skills they learned in their first year.
-They understand more and more and will be growing in confidence at trying out different sounds.
+As babies grow they continue to build on the communication skills learned in their first year.
+They start to understand more and will be growing in confidence at trying out different sounds.

 Gross motor skills are the movements that use big muscle groups and your toddler may already be using these to get the balance and strength to get on the move.

-This stage is all about developing confidence and strength to get on the move.
-Give your little one plenty of chances to see what their body can do.
+This stage is all about developing confidence and strength.
+Give them plenty of chances to see what their body can do.

-- Your little one will enjoy play so much more with you nearby.
+- Your child may enjoy playing alone but with you nearby.
 Get down to their level when you can.
 Let them clamber and climb on you.
-Help them learn how to use push and pull along toys.
+Help them learn how to use push and pull toys along.

-- Teach them how to turn round and get down ‘backwards’ from the sofa or chair with you there.
+- Teach them how to turn round and get down ‘backwards’ from the sofa or chair.
 This will save on bumped heads and help their confidence too.

 - Take them to the park and let them play on the equipment.
 Stay close by to keep them safe.
 They might enjoy some dancing with you at home too.

-- Once your baby starts toddling steadily let them have a go at walking when you go out as much as you can.
+- Once your baby starts toddling steadily let them have a go at walking when you go out.
 They may not be keen on being in their buggy for too long!

 Fine Motor Skills use the small muscles in the hand and wrist.
-Over the next few months with practice they will control their hand movements more and more.
-Learning how to feed themselves and enjoying finding out what their toys can do as well as starting to make some early art masterpieces!
+Over the next few months with practice they might start to control their hand movements more.

 Your toddler is now able to use their hands to manage lots of things independently.
 They will be getting good at feeding themselves and will be learning how to use cutlery too.
 You can help your child keep learning more about how they can use their hands.

 - Have mealtimes together as much as you can so they can watch you.
-Let them feed themselves even if it is a messy business!
-Give them cutlery
+Let them feed themselves even if it gets a bit messy!
+Give them child safe cutlery to try.

 - Let them take off their clothes and shoes, and start practising at putting them on too!